Vlad1slav86/Note-Taker/README.md

 ```

-5. Open your web browser and visit `http://localhost:3001` to access the Note-Taker App.
+5. Open your web browser and visit `http://localhost:3001` to access the Note-Taker.

 ## Usage